(Planet 2063Y)

 Ames didn't answer immediately, just sat there looking out into

 the starfield for a long time.
-"That's the hard part," she said
+"That's the hard part,"

 at last, quietly.
-"I've almost got killed before, the first time
+"I've almost got killed before, the first

 was in an avalanche back home.
 But it's always been something